coreboot/seabios/docs/Execution_and_code_flow.md

 On CSM, the build arranges for romlayout.S:entry_csm() to be called (in 16bit mode).
 This then calls csm.c:handle_csm() in 32bit mode.
-Unlike on the emulators and coreboot, the SeaBIOS CSM POST phase is orchastrated with UEFI and there are several calls back and forth between SeaBIOS and UEFI via handle_csm() throughout the POST process.
+Unlike on the emulators and coreboot, the SeaBIOS CSM POST phase is orchestrated with UEFI and there are several calls back and forth between SeaBIOS and UEFI via handle_csm() throughout the POST process.